 In short, he points out that the Christian faith is useless if Christ has not been raised.
-For one thing, he says, this makes Peter and I and the other disciples liars; not just ordinary liars, but liars of the worst kind, liars who are misrepresenting God himself!
-Not to mention that the implications of Christ's not being raised include that Christians are not forgiven, that those who have died are already lost forever, and that the Christians who are left are just wasting their time following a useless ideal.
+For one thing, he says, this makes he and Peter and the other disciples liars; not just ordinary liars, but liars of the worst kind, liars who are misrepresenting God himself.
+The implications of Christ's not being raised include that Christians are not forgiven, that those who have died are already lost forever, and that the Christians who are left are just wasting their time following a useless ideal.
 The fact of the resurrection of Jesus is absolutely fundamental to true Christianity.